waefrebeorn/PrismRTMPS/README.md

 Dear Prism User,

-My name is waaefrebeorn.
+My name is waefrebeorn.
 As a user and developer interested in the Prism RTMP relay project, I'm writing to inform you about a critical security vulnerability present in the original version of the software hosted at:

 https://github.com/MorrowShore/Prism